samccauley/addon-hassiogooglebackup/README.md

 The `doBackup` service does not require any arguments.
 It gets the information it needs from the [Configuration Options](#Configuration-Options) and from your having completed the [authorization process described above](#Authorizing-this-Add-On-to-Upload-to-Google-Drive).

-You call the service by simply performing a GET against this URI:
+You call the service by simply performing a GET against this URI (in fact, you can just click this link):
 ```
     http://<YOUR_HASSIO_HOST>:<HOST_PORT>/gb/doBackup
 ```